tlotze/ophelia/doc/README.txt

 script, and executed.
 Trailing whitespace on the ending line is dropped; there may, however, be no leading whitespace.

-Each script is passed some information about the request and allowed to modify the template context and macros.
+Each script is passed some information about the request and traversal internals and allowed to modify the template context and macros.
 Scripts may also import modules and define functions and arbitrary variables.
 Those will be available to all scripts executed later.

 On the way back from the page to the root, templates can use the values stored in the context through TALES expressions.